 Provide crayons, markers or colored pencils.
 Have your child draw and color a picture on the verse paper.
-Give him time to think and create.
-It may take several days for an older child to complete the picture, depending on how much detail he includes in the picture.
+Give them time to think and create.
+It may take several days for an older child to complete the picture, depending on how much detail they include in the picture.
 This simple process can help your child develop a deeper understanding of the Bible verse.

 4. Show and Tell:

-When your child is done with his picture, have him show it to you and tell you what it is about.
-If your child is 2 or 3 years old, you may have to help him tell about the picture by asking him questions, making some probable guesses and then talking about the drawing yourself.
-Asking your child to talk about his picture gives him the opportunity to continue to think on the meaning of the verse and gives you the opportunity to enjoy his creativity and to praise him for his work.
+When your child is done with their picture, have them show it to you and tell you what it is about.
+If your child is 2 or 3 years old, you may have to help them tell about the picture by asking them questions, making some probable guesses and then talking about the drawing yourself.
+Asking your child to talk about their picture gives them the opportunity to continue to think on the meaning of the verse and gives you the opportunity to enjoy their creativity and to praise them for their work.

 Say the memory verse again while looking at the Colorful Picture.
 Remember to include the Bible reference before and after you say the verse.
-If your child is old enough to talk, he can try to say it with you.
-If your child can read, he can read or say the memory verse to you.
+If your child is old enough to talk, they can try to say it with you.
+If your child can read, they can read or say the memory verse to you.

 Enjoy creating a Colorful Picture as part of a Bible Time with your child.
 Follow three simple steps:

 1. SING: Start with singing a song to the Lord.

 2. BIBLE: Have your child color a Bible Verse Picture and then talk about it, follow the directions above.

 3. PRAY: Then talk to God in prayer.